 Sea kayaks will have an enclosed cockpit.
-You will sit lower within them, and the enclosed cockpit is great for safeguarding your belongings.
+You will sit lower in the water within them, and the closed deck is great for safeguarding your belongings.
 Many sit-on-top kayaks even have storage compartments located in either their bow or stern.
 Sometimes, an inflatable kayak will have storage holds in both areas.

-Unlike kayaks, a typical canoe is wide and pointed at both ends.
+Unlike sit-on-top kayaks, typical canoes tend to be wide and pointed at both ends.